Purohit1999/hospital_management/README.md

 - AI drafts are marked as not final and require clinician review.
 - No AI feature mutates existing patient records.
 - Feature flags are respected: AI_FEATURES_ENABLED and AGENTS_ENABLED.

+# How This Maps to Roles

+Data Scientist:
+- Offline evaluation sets and pass rates for RAG and compliance checks.
+- Clear success metrics and repeatable experiments.

+ML Engineer:
+- Artifact-based pipelines (models, vector index, eval outputs).
+- Deterministic evaluations and model version tracking.

+Applied AI Engineer:
+- RAG with citations, observability traces, and safe defaults.
+- Feature flags and no-mutation design for production readiness.

+Agentic AI Engineer:
+- Policy compliance agent with plan, retrieval, validation, and reporting.
+- Human-in-the-loop controls with clinician review.